dsccommunity/ActiveDirectoryDsc/tests/Unit/Stubs/README.md

 ## How to

 >**NOTE!** The stubs have been altered after that the modules have been
 >generated.
-How they were altered is describe in the below procedure.
+How they were altered is described in the below procedure.

 Install the module 'Indented.StubCommand' from PowerShell Gallery.